NCole29/bikeclub-civicrm/README.md

 This recipe installs Drupal modules that integrate with CiviCRM.

 Drupal and CiviCRM must be installed first.
-CiviCRM cannot be installed properly with a recipe, see the
+To install a new Drupal site with CiviCRM in your local development environment, use the scripts located in **[bikeclub/bikeclub-scripts](https://github.com/NCole29/bikeclub-scripts)**.
+The CiviCRM install scripts follows the [CiviCRM Installation Guide](https://docs.civicrm.org/installation/en/latest/drupal/).

 ## Drupal Modules Installed to Work with CiviCRM